 The more I investigated where toys are manufactured (88% in China) and the amount of energy, natural resources, labor law violations, and pollution involved with their creation, the more I was convinced that toys could have a longer life and people with autism in our community could have employment opportunities.

 To test our business model, we held toy drives at local elementary schools.
 The response was overwhelming!
 Not only did we receive many wonderful toys but parents thanked us for making it easy for them to donate toys to a worthwhile cause.
-The school principal used the toy dive as a means to teach students how they can help the environment as well as help create job opportunities for people with autism.
+The school principal used the toy drive as a means to teach students how they can help the environment, as well as help, create job opportunities for people with autism.

 The next step was to see if people would purchase used toys.
 We had a booth at a local Art and Wine Festival in June.
 People were very impressed with the quality of our toys and very supportive of our double goal to provide jobs for people with autism and keep toys out of landfills.
 We sold over 170 toys in two days and people contacted us after the festival asking where they could purchase additional toys.
 Many customers told us they appreciated the opportunity to purchase used toys as a way to minimize their carbon footprint.
 We have also successfully sold toys online.

 We have an exciting idea, a great business model, and community interest.
 Want to help turn our dream into reality?
 We are looking for volunteers who have time and energy to help make a positive change!
 We need a Business Operations Manager to grow the business, a Fundraising Manager to build and execute our fundraising strategy, and a Marketing Manager to contact stores about selling our toys.
-In addition we need workspace in Marin County, CA in which to operate our first workshop.
-Tax deductible monetary donations are very helpful and can be made on our website www.prelovedtoys.com.
+In addition, we need a workspace in Marin County, CA in which to operate our first workshop.
+Tax-deductible monetary donations are very helpful and can be made on our website www.prelovedtoys.com.
 Please contact Susan Sullivan at email@example.com if you like to be involved or if you have any questions about PreLOVED Toys.
-Unfortunately we can’t accept more toys until we open up our first workshop.
+Unfortunately, we can’t accept more toys until we open up our first workshop.